PrivoxAnon1/privoice/docs/install.rst

 ==========
 Clone Repo
 ==========
-Assuming the commands 'arecord' and 'aplay' work as expected, you install the system as follows
+Assuming the commands *arecord* and *aplay* work as expected, you install the system as follows

 .. code-block:: bash